MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-vat-group.md

 The recommended order of setup across the group is the following:<br>

-1. Create the VAT group member users in the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)].
-2. Set up the VAT Group Management feature in the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)] by starting the **Set up VAT Group Management** assisted setup.
-In the guide, skip the step for adding **Approved members**.
-3. Create the setup in Azure AD.
+1. Create the setup in Azure AD.
 For more information, see [The VAT Group representative is using Business Central online](ui-extensions-vat-group.md#the-vat-group-representative-is-using-business-ventral-online).
+2. Prepare the technical information needed by VAT group members.
+Usually, this is information the VAT Group representative has, like for example name of the VAT Group representative environment to which the VAT Group members will submit VAT.
+3. Create users in the VAT Group representative [!INCLUDE[d365fin](../../includes/d365fin_md.md)] that VAT Group members use to authenticate and connect.
+4. Run the VAT Group Management assisted setup guide for the connecting VAT Group members.
+Here you will need information from the VAT Group representative.
+See **VAT Group Member Setup**.
+Make sure to note down the **Group Member ID** from each VAT Group member.
+You will need them in the next step.
-4. Set up the VAT group members so they can connect and authenticate to the VAT group representative.
+5. Set up the VAT Group Management feature in the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)] by starting the **Set up VAT Group Management** assisted setup.
-5. Add VAT group members on the **VAT Group Approved Members** page in the group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)].
-The VAT group member must first complete the **Set Up VAT Group Management** assisted setup guide to receive a unique group member ID.
-The member must provide the ID to the VAT group representative so they can add the member to the group and identify their VAT return submissions.

 > [!NOTE]
 > In order for VAT group members to connect to the VAT group representative, they need a user with access to the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The VAT group representative must create at least one user for this, however, for security reasons we recommended that you create a user for each VAT group member.
 Make sure to distribute the credentials for these users securely to VAT group members.

-### The VAT group representative is using Business Central online
+## Understanding the VAT Group Management setup
+The VAT Group representative exposes an API to which VAT Group members can connect and submit VAT Returns from the VAT Group member companies.
+VAT Group members will often use [!INCLUDE[d365fin](../../includes/d365fin_md.md)] in separate Azure AD tenants.
+Therefore, more setup is needed to make a connection between the VAT Group member's [!INCLUDE[d365fin](../../includes/d365fin_md.md)] and the VAT Group representative's [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
+Connections from the VAT Group member is made by calling a web service on the VAT Group representative tenant.
+The caller needs to be authenticated and currently [!INCLUDE[d365fin](../../includes/d365fin_md.md)] supports authentication using OAuth.
+For a limited time authentication is also supported using a Web Service Access Key (See [Deprecated Features in 2021 release wave 1](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/upgrade/deprecated-features-w1#deprecated-features-in-2021-release-wave-1)).
+When the VAT Group Management feature is set up, you will be asked to authenticate towards the VAT Group representative to get and save an access token.
+This access token will be used when submitting VAT Returns to the VAT Group representative.
+Authentication is handled by Azure AD and therefore setup needs to be made in the VAT Group representative's Azure AD to allow connections to be made from outside the realm of the VAT Group representative.
+An Azure AD App Registration needs to be configured with access to the VAT Group representative's [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
+This is also the case if the VAT Group representative is using [!INCLUDE[d365fin](../../includes/d365fin_md.md)] on premises, as Azure AD is still required for authentication.
+In addition, you will need to configure Single Sign-On in scenarios where the VAT Group representative is using [!INCLUDE[d365fin](../../includes/d365fin_md.md)] on premises.

+## Prerequisites - setup external to [!INCLUDE[d365fin](../../includes/d365fin_md.md)]
-When the VAT group representative is using [!INCLUDE[d365fin](includes/d365fin_md.md)] online, the VAT group members will use Azure AD to authenticate when they submit VAT returns to the VAT group representative.
+When the VAT group representative is using [!INCLUDE[d365fin](includes/d365fin_md.md)] online or on premises, the VAT group members will use Azure AD to authenticate when they submit VAT returns to the VAT group representative.
 If the VAT group members are also using [!INCLUDE[d365fin](includes/d365fin_md.md)] online, the VAT group member can authenticate using the designated user credentials and the endpoint information.
 For more information, see [VAT Group Member Setup](ui-extensions-vat-group.md#vat-group-member-setup).

 If a VAT group member is using [!INCLUDE[d365fin](includes/d365fin_md.md)] on-premises, you must set up an app registration in Azure Active Directory for the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant.
 The app registration will enable the VAT group representative's [!INCLUDE[d365fin](includes/d365fin_md.md)] online to authenticate the group member.
 For more information, see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app)<br><br>